 SHIFT72 is also currently working alongside Cinemas and Distributors to explore the introduction of a new Premium Video On Demand window that would allow Cinemas to deliver films direct to audiences at home much earlier than currently possible.
 This comes as the Box Office faces slowing revenue growth and Streaming Services skyrocket.
 There’s a lot of skepticism towards what the future of Cinema will look like and SHIFT72’s aim is to equip Cinemas to continue leading in premium film delivery.

-Benjamin Wiessner is a producer and distributor based in Durham, North Carolina.
+Benjamin Wiessner is a producer and distributor with Vanishing Angle.
 He was named to Filmmaker Magazine’s 25 New Faces of Indie Film in 2012 as part of ornana films, where he began producing and self-distributing shorts and features with broadcast partners across the world, including Canal+ and PBS.
 He has produced over a dozen short films in both hand-drawn animation and live action, with awards at festivals including SxSw and Sundance.
 He has also worked on ten features, including producing THUNDER ROAD (SxSw 2018 Grand Jury Prize).
 He consults, mentors, and consoles numerous early career filmmakers.
 Raised by educators, he frequently speaks about distribution and film marketing at film schools, festivals, and conferences such as The Southern Producer’s Lab, Sundance Institute’s Self-Distribution Workshop, as well as many others.
 In 2019, he co-founded the Short to Feature Filmmaking Lab.

 Katherine Winston has been at the forefront of marketing, event production, and emerging trends for nearly twenty years.
 As the co-founder and managing partner of WINSTON | BAKER, she oversees event production, marketing strategies, business operations, and new initiatives.
 Winston created the FILM FINANCE FORUM ® in 2008, which provides the leading series of events dedicated to bringing finance and entertainment executives together from around the world throughout the year.
 Prior to founding Winston Baker, she was Director of Marketing for RealD and was in charge of creative advertising, public relations, events, product launches, and screenings.
 Prior to RealD, Winston was Senior Marketing Manager for GoTV Networks, where she was responsible for all aspects of marketing strategy, including corporate and consumer marketing, new media advertising, experiential promotions, public relations, and brand partnership deals.
 Before GoTV, Winston was Conference Producer for Strategic Research Institute where she was responsible for producing high profile investment conferences for various sectors, including e-commerce, nanotech, medtech, defense & aerospace, biotech, law, real estate, and entertainment.
 Winston earned a Bachelor of Arts degree in Psychology with honors from the University of Washington and is a Phi Beta Kappa member.
 As a fervent advocate of entrepreneurialism, Winston is dedicated to connecting creators and innovators with seasoned professionals who can fuel development and growth.